josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/appVisDesign.md

 When elements are positioned to overlap (i.e. using position: absolute | relative | fixed | sticky), the element coming later in the HTML markup will, by default, appear on the top of the other elements.
 However, the z-index property can specify the order of how elements are stacked on top of one another.
 It must be an integer (i.e. a whole number and not a decimal), and higher values for the z-index property of an element move it higher in the stack than those with lower values.

 Add a z-index property to the element with the class name of first (the red rectangle) and set it to a value of 2 so it covers the other element (blue rectangle).

+# Applied Visual Design: Center an Element Horizontally Using the margin Property
+Another positioning technique is to center a block element horizontally.
+One way to do this is to set its margin to a value of auto.

+This method works for images, too.
+Images are inline elements by default, but can be changed to block elements when you set the display property to block.

+Center the div on the page by adding a margin property with a value of auto.